Whig Party (United States): Factions

-The Whigs suffered greatly from factionalism throughout their existence and weak party loyalty, which stood in contrast to the strong party discipline that was the hallmark of a tight Democratic Party organization.
+The Whigs contained persistent ideological, personal and sectional factions, and their party loyalty was often weaker than that of the Democrats.
 Forged out of opposition to Jackson's perceived executive tyranny, the early Whig Party was divided between former National Republicans who favored federal measures to promote economic development and Southern states' rights advocates who wished to keep federal intervention in the economy to a minimum.
 By the 1840s, Southern Whigs like John M. Berrien of Georgia and John Botts of Virginia endorsed interventionist measures, but other Southern Whigs like William Cabell Rives of Virginia actively sought to shift the party away from economic nationalism.

 The Whig Party faced persistent sectional divisions regarding slavery.
-Northern Whigs tended to be more anti-slavery than Northern Democrats, but during the 1830s, Southern Whigs tended to be more pro-slavery than their Democratic counterparts.
-By the late 1840s, Southern Democrats had become more insistent regarding the expansion of slavery and more open to the prospect of secession than their Whig counterparts.
-Northern Whigs divided into two major factions concerning slavery: the anti-slavery Conscience Whigs and the pro-South Cotton Whigs.
-While the "Consciences" were noted for their moral opposition to slavery–many, like John Quincy Adams, brought over their crusading fervor from their Anti-Masonic days.
+Northern Whigs tended to be more antislavery than Northern Democrats, but during the 1830s Southern Whigs tended to be more supportive of slavery than their Democratic counterparts.
+By the late 1840s, Southern Democrats had become more insistent on slavery's expansion and more open to secession than Southern Whigs.
+Northern Whigs divided into factions concerning slavery, most famously the antislavery Conscience Whigs and the more conservative Cotton Whigs.
+The Conscience faction included figures such as John Quincy Adams who pressed the party to oppose measures protecting or expanding slavery, while Cotton Whigs prioritized party unity, commerce and accommodation with the South.

 The other faction was tied to the cotton-based textile industry, which depended on Southern cotton.
 They de-emphasized the slavery issue.
 In Massachusetts, notable Consciences included Charles Sumner, Henry Wilson and Charles Francis Adams while the Cottons were led by such figures as Edward Everett, Robert C. Winthrop and Abbott Lawrence.
 During the mid-1850s, several Conscience leaders played an important role in the founding of the Republican Party.